brendantipp/br_pands_project/README.md

 #### Findings from investigating the summary table

 We can determine that the data set contains 150 observations of the Iris Flowers Data Set.

-The summary table outputs the count, mean,std and max of each of the individual varibales sepal_length, sepal_width, petal_lenght, petal_width
+The summary table outputs the Count, Mean, Standard Deviation (STD), 25% Quartile, Median, 75% Quartile, Maximum (Max) of each of the individual varibales sepal_length, sepal_width, petal_lenght, petal_width

+We can determine that there is a wide range in the size of Sepal Length and PetaL Lenght as opposed to the range in Sepal and petal width.
+We will in further analysis use Histograms and Scatter plots to visualise and determine if the size in Petal and Sepal lenght relates to the species of flower.

 We can see that the 150 observations are divided equally across the 3 species of flowers (setosa, virginica, versicolor) with 50 observations each

-For better presentation I used the .round() function to round to 2 decimal places
+For better presentation I used the .round() function to round the calcualtions to 2 decimal places

     summary = df.describe().round(2).transpose()

 I used the .to_csv function with  mode set to w parameter (write) to create a new file each time the program was run and \t to serpate output using tabs for better viewing

+    summary.to_csv('summary.csv',mode = "w",sep="\t" header="false")

+To examine the differences across species, the same summary statistics are generated per species using the .groupby module on the categorical species variable.
+Again for display purposes i have rouded to decimal places.
+Scatter plots used later on are a better way in my opninion of displaying this summary output

-    summary.to_csv('summary.txt',mode = "w",sep="\t")
+    by_species = df.groupby('species')

-I decided to include a summary counts of the type of species not included in the pandas .describe() function

-    summary2 = df["species"].value_counts()
+    summary2 = by_species.describe().transpose().round(2)
-    summary2.to_csv('summary.txt',mode = "a",sep="\t", header="false")
+    summary2.to_csv('summary.csv',mode = "a",sep="\t", header="false")
-    # using mode (a) append to add to single text file

-_Note: Summary file can be found in the repository as summary.txt_
+_Note: Summary file can be found in the repository folder presentation named summary.csv_

 2. A histogram of each variable will be generated and saved as a png file in teh output directory